MFR6340/theenglishextension.org/open-world-2/unit-4:Reach for Stars.md

 # Open World 2, Unit 4: Reaching for the Stars
-This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2OTg4NTE1MSwxNjIxNzIwNDk1XX0=
+eyJoaXN0b3J5IjpbOTE4NTc5NTAyLDE2MjE3MjA0OTVdfQ==
 -->